rockettown1/tripletriad/README.md

 #### Known bugs/issues

 Due to browser security differences, Safari might have some issues with playing music.
 This app was just for fun/practice and HAS NOT been adequately tested in any way.
+There's a bug if you have two of the same card in your hand.
+Using one will manipulate the other.
+I'll fix it when I find time, just avoid doing that for now 😅

 ---